microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistration-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a [registration record](../resources/virtualeventregistration.md) for a [webinar](../resources/virtualeventwebinar.md) registrant.
+Create a [registration record](../resources/virtualeventregistration.md) for a [webinar](../resources/virtualeventwebinar.md) attendee.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).